grjotwani/grjotwani-grjotwani.github.io/index.md

 - Integrity : Establish standards and checkpoints to monitor progress, communicate updates, keep self and others accountable.
 - Motivation : Identify team contributions to the overall vision and strategy of the organization.
 - Mentorship : Help nurture automated testing skills and promote best practices related to code reviews, regression testing, agile scrum activities within the team.

+- Collaborattion : Collaborate with API tools team and product management to develop quarterly team roadmap.
+- Integrity : Establish standards and checkpoints to monitor progress, communicate updates, keep self and others accountable.
+- Motivation : Identify team contributions to the overall vision and strategy of the organization.
+- Mentorship : Help nurture automated testing skills and promote best practices related to code reviews, regression testing, agile scrum activities within the team.

+- Collaborattion : Collaborate with API tools team and product management to develop quarterly team roadmap.
+- Integrity : Establish standards and checkpoints to monitor progress, communicate updates, keep self and others accountable.
+- Motivation : Identify team contributions to the overall vision and strategy of the organization.
+- Mentorship : Help nurture automated testing skills and promote best practices related to code reviews, regression testing, agile scrum activities within the team.

+- Collaborattion : Collaborate with API tools team and product management to develop quarterly team roadmap.
+- Integrity : Establish standards and checkpoints to monitor progress, communicate updates, keep self and others accountable.
+- Motivation : Identify team contributions to the overall vision and strategy of the organization.
+- Mentorship : Help nurture automated testing skills and promote best practices related to code reviews, regression testing, agile scrum activities within the team.

+- Collaborattion : Collaborate with API tools team and product management to develop quarterly team roadmap.
+- Integrity : Establish standards and checkpoints to monitor progress, communicate updates, keep self and others accountable.
+- Motivation : Identify team contributions to the overall vision and strategy of the organization.
+- Mentorship : Help nurture automated testing skills and promote best practices related to code reviews, regression testing, agile scrum activities within the team.

+- Collaborattion : Collaborate with API tools team and product management to develop quarterly team roadmap.
+- Integrity : Establish standards and checkpoints to monitor progress, communicate updates, keep self and others accountable.
+- Motivation : Identify team contributions to the overall vision and strategy of the organization.
+- Mentorship : Help nurture automated testing skills and promote best practices related to code reviews, regression testing, agile scrum activities within the team.

 ```

 # Personal Projects